2 January 2019

 In the Community Services sector, most people are well aware of the term “vulnerable people” or “adults at risk”.
 These are people who are unable to take care of themselves or unable to protect themselves from significant harm and exploitation due mainly to physical frailty, disability, cognitive impairment, illness or mental health issues.
 These are the people most likely to be abused.

-Let’s look at some of the basic definitions of abuse, as it is not always clear.
-The NSW Interagency Policy 2014 defines abuse as “a violation of an individual’s human rights by another person or persons.”
+Abuse is defined as a violation of an individual’s human rights by another person or persons.
 The Gale Encyclopaedia of Medicine defines abuse as “any action that intentionally harms or injures another person.
 In short, someone who purposefully harms another in any way is committing abuse.”

 Abuse may take place anywhere: in a person’s home, at supported accommodation, in a day centre, in hospital or a clinic, or in a residential care facility.
 Abuse comes in different forms and may be multiple.
 NSW Interagency Policy 2014 notes the following: